What is a home appraisal? Everything you need to know

 A home appraisal is an objective, professional assessment to determine how much a home or property is worth.

-When refinancing a mortgage, the lender will have the home appraised to confirm its market value before extending a new loan.
+Likewise, when refinancing a mortgage, the lender will have the home appraised to confirm its market value before extending a new loan.

 How do home appraisals work?

-“Typically, with an exterior-only appraisal, you take pictures and rely solely on public records,” Crumpler says.
+“Typically, with an exterior-only appraisal, you take pictures and rely solely on public records,” Crumpler explains.
 “You take photos all the way around the house and ask the owner/occupant to send you interior photographs of each room, so you’re relying on a third party for interior viewing.”

 Besides the physical assessment of the property, the appraiser also analyzes recent sales of comparable properties in the area, or “comps.”
 This information can be gathered from a variety of sources, such as the local multiple listing service (MLS), tax records, local real estate agents and county court records.